GioF71/upplay-docker/README.md

 ## Usage

-So, just open a terminal and issue the following to build the image
+You can build (or rebuild) the image by opening a terminal and issuing the following command:

 `docker build . -t upplay`

 It will take a while.
-When it's finished, run from a terminal:
+When it's finished, run:

 `docker run --rm --user $(id -u):$(id -g) -it -e DISPLAY=:0.0 --net=host --volume=${HOME}/.Xauthority:/config/.Xauthority:rw --volume ${HOME}/.config/Upmpd.org:/config/.config/Upmpd.org upplay`